Boris Johnson avoids self-isolation after aide tests positive for Covid

 But Downing Street says that the prime minister himself has not been told to self-isolate, as he did not come into close contact with the infected person.

-Mr Johnson and the civil servant spent some time in the same room together in Glasgow and then flew in the same aircraft to Aberdeen, as the PM visited a wind-farm off the coast of north-east Scotland.
+Mr Johnson and the civil servant spent some time in the same room together in Glasgow and then flew in the same aircraft to Aberdeen, as the PM visited a wind-farm off the coast of northeast Scotland.

-But it is understood that they did not sit close to one another on the plane or spend significant perios of time in close proximity to one another, and Mr Johnson has not been identified by NHS Test and Trace as a contact of the infected aide.
+But it is understood that they did not sit close to one another on the plane or spend significant periods of time in close proximity to one another, and Mr Johnson has not been identified by NHS Test and Trace as a contact of the infected aide.

 The aide remained in Scotland to fulfil the requirement to self-isolate, along with all those identified as close contacts, while Mr Johnson returned to London.